SEARCH

 Strawberry Planting Tips

-4. Space your plants about 14 to 18 inches apart for larger varieties.
-The runners will soon take over so you will need to keep on top of them, removing and/or propagating them (there is more on this in the FAQ section, below).
+4. Space plants about 14 to 18 inches apart for larger varieties.
+They spread quickly by runners, so plan to manage these by removing them or rooting new plants (covered in the FAQ section below).

 Pollination